oracle-livelabs/security/accessgovernance-oci-iam/create-ag-group-policies/create-ag-group-policies.md

 Create group for Access Governance.

 * Estimated Time: 15 minutes
-* Persona: Identity Domain Administrator
+* Persona: Default Domain Administrator

 ### Objectives

 In this lab, you will:
 * Create **group** for Access Governance
-* Create **policies** for Access Governance
+* Setup **policies** for Access Governance
+* Setup **policy** to allow Oracle Access Governance to connect OCI

 ## Task 1: Create AG Group

-1. In the OCI console, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
+1. Loin in to the OCI console as the **Default Domain Administrator**, click the Navigation Menu icon in the top left corner to display the *Navigation menu.* Click *Identity and Security* in the *Navigation menu*.
 Select *Domains* from the list of products.

     ![Navigate to Domains](images/navigate-select-domain.png)